DaisyEverard/Team-Profile-Generator/README.md

   - Ensure you have installed jest (if not, follow the instructions in the [installation](#installation) section)
   - Open the terminal and run `npm test`
   - The results of the tests will printed to the terminal

-  NOTE: when the tests were working, they all passed.
-Due to require() not being supported on newer versions I've had to change to "type": "module" in package.json and use import statements and export {} framework instead.
-This has cause the tests not to work.
-I've tried to resolve this by adding a jest config file, changing the file ending to test.mjs, and using babel-jest but nothing has worked so far.

 ## Questions